jice-nospam/yendor.ts/README.md

 # Introduction

+Disclaimer : this project is no longer maintained.
+If you're looking for a roguelike toolkit for the web, you can check [doryen-rs](https://github.com/jice-nospam/doryen-rs/)

 yendor.ts is a [TypeScript](http://www.typescriptlang.org) toolkit for roguelike developers.
 It provides a true color console, a robust random number generator, a field of view toolkit, and other utilities frequently used in roguelikes.

 umbra.ts is a [TypeScript](http://www.typescriptlang.org) lightweight game framework built on top of yendor.ts.
 It handles player input and the game scene graph.